Redeemer Fellowship is an Elder-Led Congregational church.

 Joe Nugent, Elder

-Joe has been married to his lovely wife, Marilyn, for 48 years.
-God has richly blessed them with 9 children (8 boys and 1 girl) and 20 grandchildren…so far.
+Joe has been married to his lovely wife, Marilyn, since 1976.
+God has richly blessed them with 9 children (8 boys and 1 girl) and 20 grandchildren, so far.

 Joe has a wide array of practical biblical education and ministry experience.
 Some of his experience includes teaching Sunday school, leading small groups, being a volunteer chaplain in the Arizona Department of Corrections, participating in short-term mission trips to Mexico, Grenada, and Haiti, and leading short-term mission trips to Mexico and Kenya.
-He has functioned as an elder in 2 local church bodies in Florida before moving to Missouri and serving as an elder of Redeemer Fellowship.
+He served as an elder in 2 local church bodies in Florida before moving to Missouri, where he now serves as an elder of Redeemer Fellowship.

 Joe has a heart for children and the vulnerable in this world to come to know Jesus Christ as Lord and then serve and magnify Him all the days of their lives.